Skip to main content

 The transaction_detail macro can be used to more conveniently access the data in the similarly named transaction_detail table, which is essentially a call-trace database (includes external and internal transactions).
 While it’s possible to query the table directly, the macro offers some very convenient functionality for ABI-decoding calldata and returndata, as well as fetching rows from a specified time frame—e.g., all calls in the last 5 minutes.

-transaction_detail(inputs: optional[str] = None, outputs: optional[str] = None, duration: str = env.default_duration)
+transaction_detail(inputs: Optional[str] = None, outputs: Optional[str] = None, duration: str = env.default_duration)

 Arguments: